 Are there any risk factors?

-Sanford said that most individuals with trigger finger do not have an identifiable cause and that it affects women and men equally.
+Sanford said that most individuals with trigger finger do not have an identifiable cause.
+It impacts women and men equally.
 The condition can be seen in infants, typically involving the thumb.

 “Some risk factors include any condition that promotes inflammation or swelling, such as diabetes, rheumatologic disorders or even pregnancy,” Sanford explained.
 “Activities that require highly forceful repetitive pinching or grasping can contribute to the condition.”